zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

 ## Changelog Update Guidelines

 The changelog should be updated for any PR that updates code that will be distributed to the end user.
-Changes to certain files, such as the Jenkinsfile, do not require an update to the changelog.
+Changes to certain files, for example those listed in `.gitignore`, do not require an update to the changelog.

 The following code block should be inserted into the Changelog above the last released version: